matthutchinson/acts_as_textcaptcha/README.md

 [TextcaptchaCache](https://github.com/matthutchinson/acts_as_textcaptcha/blob/master/lib/acts_as_textcaptcha/textcaptcha_cache.rb)
 class directly wraps the [Rails.cache](http://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html).
-An alternative  TextcaptchaCache implementation will be necessary if Rails.cache is not available.
+An alternative  TextcaptchaCache implementation will be necessary if `Rails.cache` is not available.

 ## Testing and docs

 In development you can run the tests and rdoc tasks like so;

-* rake test (all tests)
+* `rake test` (all tests)
-* rake test:coverage (all tests with code coverage)
+* `rake test:coverage` (all tests with code coverage)
-* rake rdoc (generate docs)
+* `rake rdoc` (generate docs)

 ## What does the code do?

 The gem contains two parts, a module for your ActiveRecord models, and a single view helper method.
 The ActiveRecord module makes use of two futher classes, [TextcaptchaApi](https://github.com/matthutchinson/acts_as_textcaptcha/blob/master/lib/acts_as_textcaptcha/textcaptcha_api.rb) and [TextcaptchaCache](https://github.com/matthutchinson/acts_as_textcaptcha/blob/master/lib/acts_as_textcaptcha/textcaptcha_cache.rb).

-A call to @model.textcaptcha in your controller will query the TextCaptcha web service.
-A GET request is made with Net::HTTP and parsed using the default Rails ActiveSupport::XMLMini backend.
+A call to `@model.textcaptcha` in your controller will query the TextCaptcha web service.
+A GET request is made with Net::HTTP and parsed using the default Rails `ActiveSupport::XMLMini` backend.
 A textcaptcha_question and a random cache key is assigned to the record.
 An array of possible answers is stored in the TextcaptchaCache with this random key.
 The cached answers have (by default) a 10 minute TTL in your cache.
 If your forms take more than 10 minutes to be completed you can adjust this value setting the `cache_expiry_minutes` option.
 Internally TextcaptchaCache wraps
 [Rails.cache](http://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html)
-and all cache keys are namespaced.
+and all cache keys are name spaced.

-On saving, validate_textcaptcha is called on @model.validate checking that the
-@model.textcaptcha_answer matches one of the possible answers (retrieved from the cache).
+On saving, `validate_textcaptcha` is called on @model.validate checking that the `@model.textcaptcha_answer` matches one of the possible answers (retrieved from the cache).
 By default, this validation is _only_ carried out on new records, i.e. never on edit, only on create.
 All attempted answers are case-insensitive and have trailing/leading white-space removed.

 Regardless of a correct, or incorrect answer the possible answers are cleared from the cache and a new random key is generated and assigned.
 An incorrect answer will cause a new question to be prompted.
 After one correct answer, the answer and a mutating key are sent on further form requests, and no question is presented in the form.

 If an error or timeout occurs during API fetching, ActsAsTextcaptcha will fall back to choose a random logic question defined in your options (see above).
 If the web service fails or no API key is specified AND no alternate questions are configured, the @model will not require textcaptcha checking and will pass as valid.

 For more details on the code please check the [documentation](http://rdoc.info/projects/matthutchinson/acts_as_textcaptcha).
 Tests are written with [MiniTest](https://rubygems.org/gems/minitest).
 Pull requests and bug reports are welcome.

 ## Requirements